 Access: Hever station can be reached via East Croydon, Hurst Green or Oxted from London.
 Trains run hourly.
-By car, the best way from south-east London is to drive through Biggin Hill, Brasted, Ide Hill then past Bough Beech reservoir.
+By car, the best way from south-east London is to drive through Biggin Hill and Westerham.

 Covered on Ordnance Survey Explorer 147 map

 The walk (2.5hrs/4.5 miles/6km)

 Start: Hever Station or Hever Castle car park by Henry VIII pub (if starting at the station, follow the Eden Valley Path to the church just outside the entrance to Hever Castle – about a mile).
 Also a great route in reverse (use the GPX map)

 Point 1 (start)-2: 1.3km.
-Walk through the churchyard on the Eden Valley Path and exit by a gate then across a little bridge over a stream (lots of flying bugs here!).
+Walk through the churchyard on the Eden Valley Path and exit by a gate then across a little bridge over a stream.
 Follow the path through woods, parallel with a lane with a glimpse of Hever’s lake to your left before turning away, going through more woodland and joining a track (part of a diversion from the footpath that is being repaired, allegedly).